Net Plugin

 [] |

-Rules for clients when initiating RPC requests |
+Rules for the client when initiating RPC requests |

 clients_options[i].func_name |